flynt-3650/spring-mvc-people-crud/README.md

 - Java Development Kit (JDK): Ensure that you have JDK 8 or higher installed.
 - Tomcat Server: Apache Tomcat 9.x is required.
+- PostgreSQL: PSQL 16 is required to run at localhost:5432

 ## Smart Tomcat run configuration for Intellij IDEA